tech-drew/level-up/README.md

 If you believe any licensing is missed or not properly acknowledged in this project, please reach out to me directly so I can update the licensing to remedy any issues.
 Your help in ensuring proper licensing is greatly appreciated.

 ---

-## Acknowledgments

----

-Please give full credit to the original creators and maintainers of the tools, scripts, themes, and documentation referenced or recommended in this project.
-There are too many contributors across the various packages and resources used here for me to list them all individually, but I want to express sincere thanks to the entire open source community.
-Your hard work made this project possible.